Samy-Annasri/backcasting-for-adversarial-attacks-on-time-series/README.md

 ---

-## Principle of the RFA Attack
+## Principle of the BATS Attack

-The key idea is to train a "mirror" model, named model_rev, which predicts the past from the present like a proxy.
-That can be used to apply an FGSM-style perturbation on reversed input sequences.
-In the future, maybe that can be good to try other attack like BIM,etc...
+The key idea is to train a "mirror" model, named `model_rev`, which predicts the past from the present like a proxy.
+That can be used to apply an FGSM-style perturbation on reversed input sequences. (work also with another attack like BIM)

-### Pipeline of the REV (Reverse Forecast Attack)
+### Pipeline of BATS (Backcasting for Adversarial attacks on Time Series)

-1. Take a time window x_t (e.g., 30 values)
+1. Take a time window `x_t` (e.g., 30 values)
-2. Reverse it to obtain x_rev
+2. Reverse it to obtain `x_rev`
-3. Feed it into model_rev (the model that predicts the past)
+3. Feed it into `model_rev` (the model that predicts the past)
 4. Use this output as a proxy to apply FGSM
 5. Re-reverse the perturbed window to restore the original temporal order
-6. Send it to model_normal (the standard forecasting model)
+6. Send it to `model_normal` (the standard forecasting model)

-### REV_NO_EQUAL Variant
+### BATS_NO_EQUAL Variant
-The **REV_NO_EQUAL** variant is a realistic extension of the Reverse Forecast Attack (RFA) designed to simulate black-box scenarios where the attacker does not know the target model architecture.
+The **BATS_NO_EQUAL** variant is a realistic extension of **BATS** designed to simulate black-box scenarios where the attacker does not know the target model architecture.

-Unlike the standard RFA setup, which uses a reverse model (model_rev) trained with the same architecture as the target forecasting model (model_normal), REV_NO_EQUAL intentionally introduces an architectural mismatch.
+Unlike the standard **BATS** setup, which uses a reverse model (`model_rev`) trained with the same architecture as the target forecasting model (`model_normal`), **BATS_NO_EQUAL** intentionally introduces an architectural mismatch.

-This variant is designed to assess the influence and weight of the reverse model's architecture on the effectiveness of the RFA attack.
-In other words, to evaluate how much the success of RFA depends on using a reverse model that closely matches the victim model.
+This variant is designed to assess the influence and weight of the reverse model's architecture on the effectiveness of the **BATS** attack.
+In other words, to evaluate how much the success of **BATS** depends on using a reverse model that closely matches the victim model.

 ---